 Looking for Love is a playful interactive artwork for humans, inviting you to take the perspective of another form of intelligence to reflect on the peculiarities of our own.

 Can you teach a robot how to love?
 Play Looking for Love and find out.
-Coming soon...
-Premiere in 2023.
+Coming soon... premiere in AI - Who’s Looking After Me? at Science Gallery London, 21 June 2023 – 20 January 2024.

 Do What You Must is an immersive scenario-based tool to model better decision-making in the face of the impending risks and uncertainty of climate change.